 My passion has always been writing and I am unable to imagine a day without putting the laptop through its paces.
 As a young boy I remember hiding in the wings of my father’s theatre in Harrogate, staring in awe at the actors rehearsing for a show that he had written.
 Irrefutably, a tiny slice of his magic, thankfully, rubbed off on me and became the catalyst for my storytelling.

-Over the years I have gone on to produce over two hundred short stories, three novels and I am in the process of writing another one.
-Four of these stories were recorded in 1997 on the Shirley Ludford Show for broadcast on BBC Radio Wiltshire Sound.
+To date, four of my novels have been published and I am in the process of writing another one.
+I have written over two hundred short stories of which four have been broadcast by the BBC.
 More recently I have become a regular contributor to a small Dorset magazine group.
 My interests include horology and being grandfather to four colourful characters who continually test my mind and bank account!

-I have been nominated for The People’s Book Prize 2019 for my novel ‘Shadow with Nowhere to Fall’.
+I was nominated for The People’s Book Prize 2019 for my novel ‘Shadow with Nowhere to Fall’.
 The patrons are Frederick Forsyth CBE and Founding Patron: Dame Beryl Bainbridge.
-2019 was a busy year for me with two BBC Radio interviews and as a guest on the American Radio Authors Show.
+The last couple of years have been a busy time for me with local BBC radio interviews.
+I have also been featured as a guest on the American Author’s Show.

 Finally, as many authors will confirm, it is a long and bumpy path getting published.
 If I had my time again, would I choose writing as my first love?
 You bet I would!

 Working on the sixty-ninth floor of a New York skyscraper, Phoenix feels he could have done more to prevent fellow welder and friend, Cody, slipping to his death.

 His overwhelming sense of guilt spirals out of control and Suzy, his wonderful wife, supports him throughout his trauma.
 But, will it ever be enough for him to find redemption.